 One such company that offers another kind of carbon footprint offsetting is the Bamboo Village Uganda (BVU).
 The BVU invites international businesses to participate and invest in bamboo and the developing economy of Uganda by purchasing parcels of land and planting bamboo.
 This provides a responsible way to offset emissions and earn carbon credits, while at the same time combating poverty in Africa.

 There’s a lot of buzz about the carbon credit market these days, and we cannot overlook this as a possible monetization strategy for bamboo growers.
-As of 2022, however, there is no certification standard for generating bamboo carbon credits in the US.
-In any case, the international market for carbon credits is volatile but potentially lucrative.
-And it’s something we are following very closely.
+As a consultant for bamboo growers and biochar producers, it’s a topic I’ve been following very closely for several years.

-If you’re interested in discussing the very latest information on bamboo for carbon credits, in the US and elsewhere, take a look at our in-depth article on Growing Bamboo for Carbon Credits or contact us to schedule a consultation.
+If you’re interested in discussing the very latest information on bamboo for carbon credits, take a look at our in-depth article on Growing Bamboo for Carbon Credits or contact us to schedule a consultation.

 Conclusions